anton-k/haskell-wushu-panda/01-pomodoro/README.md

 main = runPomodoro =<< readPomodoro
 ```

-as simple as that our app is ready to use.
+As simple as that our app is ready to use.
 Let's install it to global space of the PC:

 ```
-stack install
+> stack install

-pomodoro --help
+> pomodoro --help
+pomodoro timer executes command after so many minutes

+Usage: pomodoro [-m|--minutes INT] [-c|--cmd SHELL-COMMAND]
+  Pomodoro timer

+Available options:
+  -m,--minutes INT         How many minutes to wait (default: 25) -c,--cmd SHELL-COMMAND   Command to execute on exit (default: "echo \"done\"") -h,--help                Show this help text anton@hp:~/dev/hs/haskell-wushu-panda$

 ```

+I have changed the executable name from `pomodoro-exe` to plain `pomodoro` in the `pomodoro.cabal` file.
 Let's try it out:

 ```